Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 This affects the maximum render distance a client can have, higher numbers are going to be very, very intensive, especially if there are many players.
 This setting depends on your specs, but you should test different render distances at increments of 4.
 The max I'd say a client would reasonably want is 20 and see if the server struggles.
 If it does, go down to 16, then 12, then 8 and vice versa.
 #### Player Vs Player Combat (PVP)
 PVP is enabled by default, this may be a bit chaotic or against the values of your Minecraft server so you can disable it.

+### Data Volumes
+Docker has a feature in which containers can store data in a "Volume".
+This volume is a part of the host's native file system.
+In the example below, there is a volume attached called `minecraft-data`.
+This will create a directory called `minecraft-data` under the directory in which the `docker-compose.yml` file is stored.
+In my case the path of the directory will be `~/minecraft-server/minecraft-data`.
+This same directory is perceived to be the `/data` directory to the image inside of the Docker container.

+The purpose of doing this is so that I can easily access the data of the minecraft-server in that directory natively from my host OS so that I can run regular backups and do other things.
+It allows me to easily extract data like the actual Minecraft world of the server and transfer it to a new docker container.
+It is also useful when updating the Docker image of itzg/minecraft-server so that the world is persistent throughout newer versions of the image.

+A deeper and easier to understand explaination is available at https://docs.docker.com/storage/volumes/

 ### Final `docker-compose.yml` File
 Here is what a `docker-compose.yml` file with all of these options configured can look like